 3. Why do you want a woman in your life, or do you really?

 Men and women ‘should’ both bring positive influences to each other.
 I want to bring uplifting experiences to a woman, it ‘should’ be the same for her.
 I want to give love and receive it.
 Once again, if there is a healthy balance there, I think marriage would be great.
 I’ve been a very independent man.
 I don’t need a woman to make my life happy, I want one to ‘enhance’ it, as I would hope to hers.
 (This answer reveals it all… ‘politically correct BS’.
 Wanting and doing are two different things.
 Also this man has depression.
 He is negative and little about him is positive.)

 4. Do you think after being single all of your life that you would find it difficult to adapt to being with a woman in a marriage?

 Of course, some fundamental challenges like sharing the same space and becoming used to having another personality around would be the biggest.
 We are all creatures of habit, therefore, a period of adjustment involving each others daily routines would have to be addressed.
 A strong bond would make this period go smoothly rather than being a struggle.
 Small, quirky things would work themselves out as long as both are dedicated to the success of the marriage, that’s the easy part.
 (Easy?
 How would he know?)
 The honeymoon period would involve allowing for each others needs, their likes and dislikes, and making changes with respect and love.
 Sure, the daily interaction would be an adjustment at my age, but, that’s what the dating period is for: to see if it’s a good fit for both.
 (BS answer.
 He has revealed to me that he goes through times that he can’t stand being around people.
-That he prefers being alone, so his answer here is politically correct lies)
+He gets so depressed that he prefers being alone, so his answer here is politically correct lies including downright lying.)